kubeshop/testkube/docs/docs/articles/jenkins.md

 ### How to configure Testkube CLI action for TK Cloud and run a test

-To use this Jenkins CI/CD for the [Testkube Cloud](https://cloud.testkube.io/), you need to create [API token](https://docs.testkube.io/testkube-cloud/articles/organization-management/#api-tokens).
+To use Jenkins CI/CD for [Testkube Cloud](https://cloud.testkube.io/), you need to create an [API token](https://docs.testkube.io/testkube-cloud/articles/organization-management/#api-tokens).
 Then, pass the **organization** and **environment** IDs, along with the **token** and other parameters specific for your use case.

 If test is already created, you may directly run it using the command `testkube run test test-name -f` .
 However, if you need to create a test in this workflow, please add a creation command, e.g.: `testkube create test --name test-name --file path_to_file.json`.